Huron Feast of the Dead: 1636 Feast of the Dead at Ossossané

 Jean de Brébeuf, a Jesuit missionary, was invited in the spring of 1636 to a large Feast of the Dead outside the village of Ossossané, the capital of Wendake.
-His first-person account provided insight into contemporary Huron mortuary customs and has remained the most cited source on the topic.
-The Huron dispersal occurred in 1650, following epidemics, and conflict with the more powerful Iroquois Confederacy.
+His first-person account provided insight into contemporary Wendat mortuary customs and has remained the most cited source on the topic.
+The Wendat dispersal occurred in 1650, following epidemics, and conflict with the more powerful Haudenosaunee Confederacy.
 Their cultural traditions changed after this upheaval.
-Brébeuf's account is a unique view of a notable feast that occurred at the height of Huron mortuary customs just before their rapid decline.
+Brébeuf's account is a unique view of a notable feast that occurred at the height of Wendat mortuary customs just before their rapid decline.

 The Feast of the Dead took place over a period of ten days.
 During the first eight days, the participants gathered and prepared the bodies for the reburial.
 Relatives of the deceased took out their remains, and the corpses, in various degrees of putrefaction, were clothed with beaver robes.
 Flesh and skin were removed from the corpses and the bones were individually cleaned.
 They were wrapped again in another set of beaver furs.
 Generally women carried out this task, and any sign of revulsion was traditionally discouraged.

 Wrapped in fur packages, the bones were returned to the homes of relatives, where a feast was held in memory of the dead.
 Gifts and offerings were placed next to these packages, and visitors were welcomed and treated generously.
 This was a time to feast, and gather the food and offerings to be used for the main burial event.

 The village leader announced when all families should transport the bodies.
 The journey to the new site was often long (possibly several days) and was a time for public mourning, punctuated by sharp cries of the participants.
 When the chief decided and everyone was present, all would gather around the burial pit for the main ceremony.

 1724 engraving depicting the traditional Huron Feast of the Dead.